vic-cieslak/portfolio-income-manager/PROGRESS.md

 - Implement a client selection mechanism in the UI

 ## 11. recalculation of currnecy USD -> PLN, PLN -> GBP, etc

+## 12. income view is not listing all incomes, some better table should be better.

+# 13. income entry should allow to input RATE: XX and hours: XX and then calculate total income for that day.
+## ???? should i save those?

+### 14. more basic theme because its slow on some devices. create theme selector feature.

+### 15. show total income for current week.